 Crontab

 The application implements a time-based job scheduler named Crontab.
-In crontab view, there is a set of jobs that are executed periodically at fixed times or intervals.
+In the crontab view, there is a set of jobs that are executed periodically at fixed times or intervals.

-Crontab is shown in a table structure.
+Crontab is shown in a table.

 Name |